Societal Engagement Seed Fund

 - Existing engagement activities will not be eligible for funding, unless the proposal demonstrates that a significant new/different element is being introduced, such as a new collaborator, audience or approach.

-- Exhibiting at the Imperial Festival and Fringe should not be the sole objective of the proposal, although proposals can incorporate the Festival or Fringe events as one output among others.
+- Exhibiting at the Great Exhibition Road Festival and Lates should not be the sole objective of the proposal, although proposals can incorporate the Festival or Lates events as one output among others.

 - Projects need to engage one or more of the following audiences – schools, local community groups, patients and the wider public*.

-- Projects can involve the engagement of other stakeholders, such as from industry, government or the media, however projects that only engage these stakeholders and not the audiences listed in Eligibility Point 5, would not be eligible.
+- Projects can involve the engagement of other stakeholders, such as from industry, government or the media, however projects that only engage these stakeholders and not the audiences listed in point 5, would not be eligible.